cpbotha/nvpy/README.rst

 If you installed this via pip install, you should now be able to start the application by typing "nvpy".
 The first time you run it, it will take a while as it downloads all of your simplenote notes.
-Subsequest runs are much faster as it uses the database it stores in your home directory.
+Subsequent runs are much faster as it uses the database it stores in your home directory.

 If you prefer to run from your git clone, you can just invoke python on nvpy.py, or on the nvpy package directory.